scotthlee/cadeau/README.md

 The package was written in Python 3.8, but it should run fine with higher (but not lower) versions.
 The package requires a few standard dependencies, like `numpy`, `scikit-learn`, and `seaborn`, but it will check for those during installation and add them if they're missing.

 ### Hardware
 Kudos is best run on a scientific workstation or cloud instance with a decent amount of RAM and lots of processors.
-If you're using something less substantial, the optimizers will still work, but you may need to use the `FeaturePruner` class in `optimizers` to whittle down your dataset  if it has a large number of predictors.
+If you're using something less substantial, the optimizers will still work, but you may need to use the `FeaturePruner` to whittle down your dataset  if it has a large number of predictors.
 Regardless of hardware, the `FullEnumeration` (i.e., brute-force search) can take a long time to run, so keep that in mind when setting up the optimization.

 ## Using Kudos
+### Interactive
+Kudos is designed to be used interactively.

+### Command-line
+Coming soon.

+### Streamlit
+Coming soon.

 ## References
 1. Zhang H, Morris Q, Ustun B, Ghassemi M. Learning optimal predictive checklists. _Advances in Neural Information Processing Systems_.
 2021 Dec 6;34:1215-29.